Law Enforcement Training and Technical Assistance (97.081)

 Award Procedure

-Training allocations for attendees from State and local, campus, and tribal law enforcement agencies, will be distributed based upon availability of training slots, date of application, and/or geographic disbursement.
+Training allocations for attendees from State, local, campus, and tribal law enforcement agencies, will be distributed based upon availability of training slots, date of application, and/or geographic disbursement.
 A confirmation notice with details of the training will be provided via e-mail or letter, upon the applicant's acceptance into a training class.
 Requests for technical assistance will be considered on a case-by-case basis; approval is contingent upon the circumstance surrounding the request, funding availability, and FLETC resources.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals

-Not applicable.
+Not Applicable.

 Renewals